 Please leave kind feedback if you decide to download any, as a thank you for their time and effort.
 This is an impressive variety of free data collection sheets, so I’m sure you will find something to suit your needs!

 Bonus Tip: Collecting data in group activities.

-This data sheet is can be useful for working with groups.
-Sometimes it seems that you never have enough hands., right?
+Sometimes it seems that you never have enough hands when working with groups, right?
 So being able to collect all the data on one sheet can be very useful.

-Set up your groups in the order they are scheduled that day.
+Set up your groups on the free data sheet in the order they are scheduled that day.
 Then just flip the page after the third group.
 You can also use one sheet for each group, listing a different goal in each section.
-Download this sheet for collecting group data here.

 Happy data collection!